longyee/CustomMM2ReplicationPolicy/README.md

 # Custom Kafka MirrorMaker 2.0 (MM2) Replication Policy for Renaming Topics

-Currently, there is no configurable option available in connect-mirror-maker.properties to support renaming a topic during replication using MirrorMake 2 in Apache Kafka.
-This code adds the "replication.policy.topics.rename" option to connect-mirror-maker.properties and allow renaming topics during replication.
+Currently, there is no configurable option available in *connect-mirror-maker.properties* to support renaming a topic during replication using MirrorMake 2 in Apache Kafka.
+This code adds the *replication.policy.topics.rename* option to *connect-mirror-maker.properties* and allow renaming topics during replication.
 It Implements the custom [**IdentityReplicationPolicy**](https://github.com/apache/kafka/blob/3.8.0/connect/mirror-client/src/main/java/org/apache/kafka/connect/mirror/IdentityReplicationPolicy.java) and provides a custom replication policy JAR that overrides the topicSource method to change how MirrorMake 2 names topics in the replicated cluster.

 Prerequisites
 =====